zigford/PwshBlog/README.md

 I've ported [BashBlog](https://github.com/cfenollosa/bashblog) to Powershell as a holiday fun excersize.
 I use BashBlog to run my site [zigford.org](http://zigford.org), but spend most of my time in PowerShell for my day job, so thought it might be interesting to learn more about bash an powershell at once.

-Currenlty only editing an already posted post is working.
+Currenlty you can create new posts, edit posts, rebuild the site.
+Not implemented yet is updating the RSS feed and twitter cards.
 Everything was written to maintain compatibility with BashBlog and I would consider this a port rather than a rewrite.

 Usage